 • Cheddar cheese is the classic topping for old-fashioned scalloped potatoes.
 I like to also mix in some Gruyere cheese which melts nicely and a little Parmesan for that slightly nutty flavor.
 You can use all or only one cheese.
 I always keep several types of cheese on hand, it’s fine to use just one or two types of cheese instead of buying a special cheese just for this dish.

-Preheat the oven to 400 degrees and lightly coat a 1-quart casserole dish with cooking spray and set aside..
+Start by preheating the oven to 400 degrees and lightly coat a small casserole dish (5 x 7 works great) with cooking spray and set aside.

 Serving Suggestions